nhsconnect/Events-Management/pages/messages/messages/generic_encounter.md

 ### [NRL-DocumentReference-1](https://fhir.nhs.uk/STU3/StructureDefinition/NRL-DocumentReference-1)

-DocumentReference resource(s) **SHOULD** be included by the publisher in the encounter event, pointing the subscriber to an endpoint where they can retrieve the supporting information relating to the  encounter when it is required.
-These pointers will conform to the [National Record Locator (NRL)](https://developer.nhs.uk/apis/nrl/) pointer model using the same classes and types.
-If a subscriber does not act upon an encounter event immediately after it is received then they **SHOULD** retrieve the latest pointers from NRL rather than using the pointers included in the event message as there is a risk that the pointers received in events might become or invalid.
-Retrieval of the supporting information using the DocumentReference pointer will use the same mechanism as required for the [NRL retrieval](https://developer.nhs.uk/apis/nrl/retrieval_overview.html)
+DocumentReference resource(s) **SHOULD** be included in the event message by publishers.
+The DocumentReference MUST point to an endpoint where the subscriber can retrieve information specifically about the encounter contained within the event.

-The pointers should point towards endpoints which only return information which relates to this encounter.
-The encounter which is retrieved by the pointer should contain an encounter with the same id as the id of the encounter in the event message.
+Included DocumentReference pointers will conform to the [National Record Locator (NRL)](https://developer.nhs.uk/apis/nrl/) pointer model using the same classes and types.
+If a subscriber does not act upon an encounter event immediately after it is received then they **SHOULD** retrieve the latest pointers from NRL rather than using the pointers included in the event message to make sure the subscriber has all the latest available information for the patient.
+Retrieval of the supporting information using the information in the DocumentReference pointer will use the same mechanisms as required for the [NRL retrieval](https://developer.nhs.uk/apis/nrl/retrieval_overview.html)

-The DocumentReference resource(s) included in the event message SHALL conform to the [NRL-DocumentReference-1](https://fhir.nhs.uk/STU3/StructureDefinition/NRL-DocumentReference-1) constrained FHIR profile and the additional population guidance as per the table below:
+The DocumentReference resource(s) included in the event message SHALL conform to the requirements in the [National Record Locator (NRL)](https://developer.nhs.uk/apis/nrl/) specification and the additional population guidance as per the table below:

 | Resource Cardinality | 0..* |